 - A holding company is a corporation that owns sufficient stock in another firm to control it.
-The holding company is also known as the parent company, and the companies that it controls are called subsidiaries, or operating companies. - Holding company operations are advantageous because (1) control can often be obtained for a smaller cash outlay, (2) risks may be segregated, and (3) regulated companies can operate separate subsidiaries for their regulated and unregulated businesses. - Disadvantages to holding company operations include (1) tax penalties and (2) the fact that incomplete ownership, if it exists, can lead to control problems.
+The holding company is also known as the parent company, and the companies that it controls are called subsidiaries, or operating companies. - Holding company operations are advantageous because (1) control can often be obtained for a smaller cash outlay, (2) risks may be segregated, and (3) regulated companies can operate separate subsidiaries for their regulated and unregulated businesses. - A major disadvantages to holding company operations is the possibility of multiple taxation.